Road Trip Northern Spain: Coast and Mountains (5–7 Days)

 What makes this route different

-Most visitors to Spain experience the south or the islands — hot, dry, Mediterranean.
-The north operates on different assumptions: food culture is more serious (the Basque Country has more Michelin stars per capita than almost anywhere else in Europe), the landscape is maritime and moody rather than sun-bleached, and the pilgrimage road to Santiago gives the whole region a thread of historical weight that you do not feel in Benidorm.
+Most visitors to Spain see the south or the islands — hot, dry, Mediterranean.
+The north runs on different rules: the food culture is more serious, the landscape is maritime and moody rather than sun-bleached, and driving here means sharing some of the same roads and towns as people walking to Santiago on foot, which gives the trip a bit more weight than a standard coastal drive.

-The car is not optional here — the best of northern Spain is dispersed, coastal and mountainous in a way that no train line reaches properly.
-But the driving itself is part of what the trip is about.
+The car isn’t optional — the best of northern Spain is spread out, coastal and mountainous in a way no train line reaches properly.
+But on this route, the driving is as much the point as any single stop.

 Ready to book your car?